-The results of the survey were grossed up to the resident population as at June 2012 (compiled by the Singapore Department of Statistics) using multiple estimation factors.
+15 The results of the survey were grossed up to the resident population in June 2014 (compiled by the Singapore Department of Statistics) using multiple estimation factors.
 Being a sample survey, the results were inevitably subjected to sampling and non-sampling errors.